RobotsAreeCool/RobotsAreeCool/README.md

 its me uhh the guy i code stuff and host my website here (as of now, i think im gonna change it after i figure out how to work it with cloudflare) go find me on yt.

+when i begin working on the room game thing, its source code will be released here

 <!--
 **RobotsAreeCool/RobotsAreeCool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.